 - Provides grants for artificial reef construction, monitoring and research.

 - Provides the public with information regarding conservation and management of Florida’s valuable marine fisheries.

 Analysis and Rulemaking

-This section serves as liaison between the FWC Commissioners and the councils that have been created to assist in providing input into the management of federal marine fish species, such as snapper and grouper.
-The Section staff members serve on these regional fishery councils and coordinate with stakeholders on federal fisheries issues.
+This section serves as liaison between the FWC Commissioners and the councils that have been created to assist in providing input on the management of federal marine fish species, such as snapper and grouper.
+Staff members in this section serve on these regional fishery councils and coordinate with stakeholders on federal fisheries issues.

 This section works as a liaison between the marine fishing community and the FWC, promoting responsible recreational and commercial fishing activities.
-The Marine Fisheries Services section also works to resolve issues related to proposed regulations, commercial license applications and wholesale-dealer compliance; coordinates with the industry to document fisheries disasters, seeks fisheries disaster-relief financial assistance and distributes funding; operates a trap-retrieval program; administers the statewide artificial reef programs; and comments on environmental projects
+The Marine Fisheries Services section also works to resolve issues related to proposed regulations, commercial license applications and wholesale-dealer compliance; promotes lionfish removal; conducts educational activities such as saltwater fishing clinics for women and children; creates partnerships for youth fishing camps; provides outreach on regulatory changes, responsible angling, marine conservation and the Federal Aid in Sport Fish Restoration Program; coordinates with the industry to document fisheries disasters, seeks fisheries disaster-relief financial assistance and distributes funding; operates a trap-retrieval program; administers the statewide artificial reef programs; and comments on environmental projects.

 MFM budget summary